sbarron9/HELLO-WORLD/README.md

 # HELLO-WORLD
-This repository will be used to learn about gethub
+This repository will be used to learn about github

+The goal is a collection of statistics learning tools.